 Shantou Guangdong, China Travel Guide

 Shantou Old Town (小公园, Xiao Gong Yuan) forms an absolute highlight.
 It features remarkably preserved arcade-style shophouses (骑楼, Qilou) from the early 20th century.
 These buildings reflect Shantou's treaty port past and display an unique blend of Chinese and from the colonial era architectural styles.
-The central roundabout, bustling with an event, marks a focal point.
+The central roundabout, bustling with an activity, marks a focal point.

 The most significant historical district, with its unique Qilou (arcade) architecture, has a tangible link to the city's treaty port era.
 Some conventional Teochew houses and ancestral halls, displaying intricate craftsmanship, also survive.